tokenjournal/site/content/editorial-policy.md

 - A paper is submitted.
 A receipt notification is sent to the (corresponding) author(s).
 - Editors are selected,and **names are stripped from the paper to ensure the review process being unbiased**.
-- The Editor selects three reviewers for the review process. **No reviewer knows who the other two reviewes are.**
+- The Editor selects three reviewers for the review process. **No reviewer knows who the other two reviewers are.**
 - If some the reviewers don't feel up to the task (lack of time, lack of expertise), they will notify the coordinating editors accordingly, and  a new reviewer will be selected.
 - The paper is reviewed.
 - Every review consists of a written piece and a grade, on a scale from -5 to -5.